This post may contain affiliate links. Please see our disclosure policy.

 Its ability to create a rich and stable foam, coupled with its gentle cleansing properties, makes it a perfect ingredient in bubble baths.

-I know most of you won’t have this ingredient on hand, and trust me when I say I have tried using common ingredients for this recipe, but none worked as well when I added decyl glucoside.
+I know most of you won’t have this ingredient on hand, and trust me when I say I have tried using common ingredients for this recipe, but none worked as well as when I added decyl glucoside.

 DIY bubble bath ingredients with a sprig of lavender